Dazzler (Marvel Comics): Marvel Zombies

 In the Marvel Zombies universe, Dazzler appears as one of the few uninfected heroes in the limited series Marvel Zombies vs. The Army of Darkness.
 There, she is almost eaten by an infected Winter Soldier until he is killed by Ash Williams.
 Ash is attracted to Dazzler, but she does not reciprocate his feelings.
 As a thanks for saving her, Dazzler agrees to help Ash find the Necronomicon book that might put an end to the zombies.
 The duo pair up with the Scarlet Witch to discover that the Necronomicon is being kept at Doctor Doom's fortress in Latveria.
-An infected Enchantress bites off her finger, infecting her, but Doom appears and vaporizes the two before Dazzler is turned.
+An infected Enchantress bites off Dazzler's finger, infecting her, but Doom appears and vaporizes them both before Dazzler is turned.

 Secret Wars

 A version of Dazzler appeared during the 2015 "Secret Wars" storyline as part of the Thor Corps, a paramilitary organization charged with policing Battleworld and enforcing the will of God Emperor Doom.
-Dazzler Thor later appears in the mainstream Earth-616 universe, after coming through a multi-dimensional portal and joins A-Force in their fight against the Countess, a dragon who came through the same portal.
-After Countess is defeated, Dazzler Thor succumbs to the effects that this universe's Terrigen Mists had on her system and vanishes.
+Dazzler later appears in the mainstream Earth-616 universe, after coming through a multi-dimensional portal and joins A-Force in their fight against the Countess, a dragon who came through the same portal.
+After Countess is defeated, Dazzler Thor is afflicted with Terrigen Mist and vanishes.

 Ultimate Marvel

 The Ultimate Marvel incarnation of Dazzler is introduced as a punk rock singer in Ultimate X-Men #42.
 She briefly joins Emma Frost's Academy of Tomorrow when promised a record deal, but joins the X-Men after they rescue her from a Sentinel attack.
 There she is called "Dazzler" after the name of her band.
 She often shows a lack of enthusiasm for the X-Men and their endeavors, but after learning of a proposed public execution of a mutant, she convinces a group of teammates to go on a rescue mission.
 When the mission goes astray and Angel is captured, Dazzler takes initiative and leads the team in a recovery operation.
-This leads to the accidental release of Longshot.

-Later, she and Angel go out on a presumed 'date' (really an effort to get themselves involved with the X-Men's latest mission) preventing the Academy of Tomorrow students from attacking the Triskelion.
-During the incident, power is lost and one of the inmates, Deathstrike, impales Dazzler through the chest.
-Ironically, Deathstrike is defeated by the very killer Dazzler has assisted before.

-Dazzler stays in a coma for several weeks, visited many times by Nightcrawler having an unrequited crush on her.
-Unfortunately, many factors have combined to unhinge Nightcrawler and as soon as she is able to be moved, she is fooled into thinking they must escape.
-Initially trusting Nightcrawler, she cooperates until the rest of the X-Men rescue her.
-The others, understanding Nightcrawler is mentally ill, plan to rehabilitate.
-Dazzler does not accept this and quits the team in protest.
+Dazzler later joins the X-Men.
+When Magneto's worldwide devastation hits the X-Men, Dazzler is revealed by Jean Grey to have been killed in the tidal wave along with teammates Beast and Nightcrawler.